The Lara occurrence is located on Solly Creek, approximately 5.5 kilometres southwest of Holyoak Lake.

 (Assessment Report 29840)

-Other zones of mineralization have been identified out side of the main Corona trend and include the 262, 162 and Silver Creek zones.
+Other zones of mineralization have been identified outside of the main Corona trend and include the 262, 162 and Silver Creek zones.

-The 262 zone is sub-parallel to the main Corona trend zones and has been drill tested over a strike length of 6.5 kilometres.
+The 262 zone is subparallel to the main Corona trend zones and has been drill tested over a strike length of 6.5 kilometres.
 The zone comprises felsic volcanic rocks hosting a distal exhalite composed of pyritic cherts, ashes, and thin, copper-rich, semi-massive to massive sulphides and occurs within 40 metres of the contact between the felsic and the underlying andesite rocks.
 The best development of exhalative sulphides, cherts and stringer mineralization is found in shallow, near surface holes.
-At depth, there is a fine-grained, siliceous felsic ash that is depleted in base metals and hosted in unaltered felsic rocks, suggesting that this zone has limited opportunity for development.
+At depth, a fine-grained, siliceous felsic ash that is depleted in base metals is hosted in unaltered felsic rocks, suggesting that this zone has limited opportunity for development.

 The 126 and Silver Creek zones comprise stringer style mineralization consisting of chalcopyrite in quartz veins hosted by chloritic volcanic flows/tuffs, which overlie a thick sequence of felsic volcanic rocks.
 Drilling indicates the presence of a gabbro intrusion.
 The zones appear to be on a more northerly trend as part of the northern limb of a synclinal structure than the main Corona trend occurrences.